snitilf/innovationshowcase/docs/summaries/NOTEBOOK_02_SUMMARY.md

 The methodology establishes a fully reproducible classification system with explicit rules: threshold values (1.15 for five indicators, 0.50 for Political Stability), binary flag calculation, and aggregation rule (4+ flags = high risk).
 All rules are precisely specified, enabling consistent application across countries and time periods.

 The final labeled dataset contains 42 observations with 21 variables: 6 governance indicators, 5 economic indicators, 6 binary flags, 1 total flag count, 1 corruption risk label (0 or 1), plus Country and Year identifiers.
-The dataset is exported as `corruption_data_labeled.csv` for machine learning model training, where the corruption risk label serves as the target variable and governance/economic indicators serve as predictive features.
+The dataset is exported as `corruption_data_labeled.csv` for machine learning model training, where the corruption risk label serves as the target variable.
+The governance and economic indicators are available as potential predictive features, though the final feature selection will be determined during data preparation to ensure methodological rigor.

 ## Conclusion